JacobRBlomquist/Chip8-Emulator/Readme.md

 ## Controls

-The Original Chip8 Used the a layout of:
+The Original Chip8 Used the key layout of:

 ```
 123C